 I can’t remember what it was.
 I can’t remember why I said it.
 I can only remember the moment we recognized one another.

 It followed the question, How old are your babies?
 To which I went down the line with a 10, 8, 6 and 2… That’s when he giggled with a raspy, Whew.

-And with a playful tap she talked over him, Two girls.
+And with a playful tap she talked over him, answering in kind, Two girls.
 Two boys.
 But one of my girls died when she was five-years old.
 I could barely breathe out an I’m-so-sorry before she continued, But girl, I have hope.
 I have hope and joy and the promise that I will see her again.

 And then, with tears in my eyes, I said the words that would change everything…